UFC: Floyd Mayweather Now ‘Out Of Retirement’ To Fight Conor McGregor In June?

 While on a publicity tour in England on Saturday, Floyd Mayweather made the claim that he is going to come out of retirement to face Conor McGregor in a big money fight in June, challenging Dana White and UFC to sign the paperwork and make the boxing match happen.
-Conor McGregor, Dana White, and UFC have not had time yet to respond to Floyd Mayweather’s challenge, so the dream match featuring Floyd Mayweather vs. Conor McGregor is far from official.
+Conor McGregor, Dana White and UFC have not had time yet to respond to Floyd Mayweather’s challenge, so the dream match featuring Floyd Mayweather vs. Conor McGregor is far from official.
 Floyd Mayweather was direct with his challenge, however, and setting a date seems to indicate that he’s serious about fighting McGregor three months from now.

 As reported by USA Today, Mayweather was as brash and cocky as ever when the 40-year-old undefeated boxer laid out the challenge in a video released by FightHype.com.